There are two types of Rapido releases – majors and minors:

 To upgrade from one minor to another minor within the same major:

-- Keep in mind that if you have made custom changes to these standard Rapido files then be they may be overwritten
+- Keep in mind that if you have made custom changes to the standard Rapido files then be they may be overwritten, so make sure to follow these bullets

 - Backup your /Files folder and the solution database

-- Download the new Rapido release (Use the Empty Rapido version)
+- Download the new Rapido release (Use the 'Upgrade file' Rapido version)

 - Extract the /Files folder from the new release on top of the old /Files folder